rizac/eGSIM/README.md

 <details>
   <summary>Notes</summary>

-1. Thre is also a `requirements.txt` file available, which is the same as `requirements.dev.txt` but without the dependencies required for running tests.
+1. There is also a `requirements.txt` file available, which is the same as `requirements.dev.txt` but without the dependencies required for running tests.
 In general, `requirements.txt` is supposed to be used in production only.
 In our case, we suggest to use `requirements.dev.txt` in any case and be able to run tests also on the server.